 Typically they hold between 2 and 5 gallons of waste, and are very suitable for small sailboats or as an acceptable alternative to a holding tank installation.

 We’ve all seen it happen.
 Man with length of flexible toilet hose trying grimly to beat it to death on the dock, chunks of unpleasant stuff flying in all directions.

 It’s not enough to stop pumping just as soon as the toilet bowl is clear of our bodily waste products – you’ve got to keep going until the last of it exits the thru-hull fitting.

-If you don’t, it will be left in the pipe, the pump or the macerator where sooner or later it ruin your day.
+If you don’t, traces of it will be left in the pipe, the pump or the macerator where sooner or later it ruin your day.

 For as long as it takes to clear the whole length of discharge hose and that of course depends on how long it is.
 The solution is simple…